Ice cream

 Zoe, the fourth child, chooses Banana.

-In this example, with these children making these choices, only five children can have ice cream [using our rule].
+In this example, with these children making these choices, only five children can have ice cream.

 But suppose more children wanted ice cream and so they got together to work out how this could be done.

-They might come up with an idea like this:-
+They might come up with an idea like this, where A is Apricot, B is Banana and C is Citrus:

 So seven children altogether.
 I think that the children can have different sized scoops so that even if they only have one flavour they have as much ice cream as someone choosing three flavours!

-If these children weren't very good at working things out they could come up with the worst way; that would be like this:-
+If these children came up with the worst way, that would be like this:

-Have a go and find all the different ways of having seven children getting ice cream.
-Remember that when someone goes up and makes their choice they have to obey that rule:
+Are there any other ways that seven children could all get ice cream?
+Remember that when someone goes up and makes their choice they have to obey the rule: their ice cream selection can't include a combination that someone else has chosen.

 #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value="" --></p> <p>So seven is the most, three is the least for three flavours.</p> <p>What about four flavours now that Damson is available?</p> <p>What about five ...?</p> <p><!-- #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value="" --></p> <p>Are you able to go on and on?</p> <p>Do you know how many different ways of getting the most children to have ice cream for four flavours?
 For five flavours?</p> <p><!-- #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value="" --></p> <p>So you can work all these different things out.</p> <p>Here's the next bit of the challenge - can you find out how many there are for seven flavours, without working out the answers to six flavours first?</p> <p><!-- #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value=""